 I use the 5-5-5 method which I will explain in depth below.

-- Using the rack that came with your Instant Pot or a strainer insert, gently place your eggs on the rack (photo 1).
-Add one cup of cold water (photo 2).
+- Using the rack that came with your Instant Pot or a hardboiled egg insert, gently place your eggs on the rack.
+Add a cup of water.

-- Close the lid and cook the eggs at high pressure for 5 minutes (photo3).
-Be sure that you have the valve set correctly so that it comes to pressure (photo 4).
+- Close the lid and cook the eggs at high pressure for 5 minutes.
+Be sure that you have the valve set correctly so that it comes to pressure.
 Once the 5 minutes are done, your Instant Pot will automatically go to the Keep Warm setting.
-Allow the eggs to remain for 5 minutes and then release the pressure.
+Allow the eggs to remain for 5 minutes and then quick release the pressure.

 - Open the lid.
-The eggs may have cracked (photo 5).
+The eggs may have cracked.
 This will just make them easier to peel.
-Transfer the hot eggs to an ice water bath (photo 6) for at least 5 minutes.
+Use a slotted spoon to transfer the hot eggs to an ice bath for at least 5 minutes.

-How to make them on the stove top:
+How to make hard boiled eggs on the stovetop

-- Place the eggs in a pot and cover with cold water so that the water level is about an inch above the top of the eggs (photo 1).
+- Place the eggs in a pot and cover them with cold water so that the water level is about an inch above the top of the eggs.

-- I like to add some rice wine vinegar (photo 2) and salt (photo 3) to the pot.
-The vinegar helps the whites stay in the shell in case it cracks while cooking and the salt supposedly helps them peel, although I find it doesn't help much with super fresh eggs.
+- I like to add some rice wine vinegar and salt to the pot.
+The vinegar helps the egg whites stay in the shell in case it cracks while cooking and the salt supposedly helps them peel, although I find it doesn’t help much with super fresh eggs.

-- Bring the water to a full boil (photo 4) for about a minute.
-Then, turn off heat and cover (photo 5).
-Allow eggs to sit in pot like this for 15 minutes (note: time will vary depending on stove).
+- Bring the water to a roiling boil over high heat for about a minute.
+Then, turn off the heat and cover the pot.
+Allow the eggs to sit in the pot like this for 10-12 minutes.

-- Transfer eggs to an ice water bath (photo 6) until completely cold.
+- Transfer the eggs to an ice water bath until they are completely cold.

 Cooking Tips: